zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-01_en-US_ACOUSTICS_SPINOFFS.md

 ### 17.1 Summary

-Topological acoustic metamaterials represent a new paradigm in sound control—manipulating the topology of space rather than relying on mass, geometry, or active electronics.
+Topological acoustic metamaterials represent a new paradigm in sound control, manipulating the topology of space rather than relying on mass, geometry, or active electronics.

 | Aspect | Conventional | RTM Approach |
 |--------|-------------|--------------|